-Further, the Company has entered into six (6) carbon credit streaming agreements, with significant financial exposure to the Rimba Raya project, which as at June 30, 2022, made up a majority of our stream assets.
-Any adverse development affecting the development and operation of a specific stream, may have a material adverse effect on our near-term profitability, financial condition and results of operations.
+Further, the Company has entered into ten (10) carbon credit streaming and royalty agreements, with significant financial exposure to the Rimba Raya project, which as at December 31, 2022, made up a significant portion of our stream and royalty assets.
+Any adverse development affecting the development and operation of the project associated with a specific stream or royalty, may have a material adverse effect on our near-term profitability, financial condition and results of operations.
 While the Company's intention is to enter into stream arrangements and investments in a large number of carbon credits with exposure to a wide variety of projects and attributes, it will take time to attain such diversification.
 Until further diversification is achieved, the Company will continue to have a significant portion of its assets dedicated to a select number of carbon credit projects, and businesses related to carbon credits.